Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/gm-guide/captain-of-the-guard.md

   - name: "Bravery"
     desc: "  When the captain of the guard rolls a success on a Will save against a [[fear]] effect, they get a critical success instead.
 In addition, any time they gain the [[rules/conditions.md#Frightened|frightened]] condition, reduce its value by 1."
   - name: "Shield Warden"
-    desc: "  When the captain has their shield raised, they can [[Shield Block]] when an attack is made against an adjacent ally.
+    desc: "  When the captain has their shield raised, they can [[Shield-Block|Shield Block]] when an attack is made against an adjacent ally.
 If they do, the shield prevents that ally from taking damage instead of the captain."
   - name: "Attack of Opportunity"
     desc: "⬲ "
   - name: "Shield Block"